An Adopted Man's Search for Roots

 The new edition is now available in many bookstores.
 If your local bookstore does not have it, ask them to order it.

 Richard Hill’s groundbreaking use of DNA testing in adoption search was featured on the front page of The Wall Street Journal.
-Richard’s educational web site DNA-Testing-Adviser.com makes genetic genealogy understandable to all.
+He was the first known case of an adoptee finding his birth family through genetic genealogy DNA tests.

 Now retired from careers in science and marketing, Richard is a member of the the Genealogical Speakers Guild and gives talks on DNA testing, primarily in Michigan where he lives.
 Presentations in other areas can be arranged.